 By ferry from Lastovo, Split, Brac, Hvar, Korcula or Mljet

 From April to October, there is a fast ferry from Split, Brac, Hvar island, Korcula or Mljet to Dubrovnik.
 Change there for a ferry to Sudurad, Sipan.
-In July & August, there is twice a week fast ferry catamaran to Šipanska Luka from Lastovo, Korcula and Mljet.
-As a good starting point for planning your trip to the island, consult croatiaferries.com website.
+In July & August, there is twice a week fast ferry catamaran to Šipanska Luka from Lastovo, Korcula and Mljet island.
+As a good starting point for planning your trip to the island, consult the croatiaferries.com website.

 On the above map, you can see the location of Dubrovnik ferry port from where you can take a one-hour boat ride to get you to the island as well as a location of places of interest, main villages.
 See also a map of all Croatian islands that includes Sipan too.